fjeller-adesso/CryptoExchange/README.md

 you will need to replace `dotnet run` with the application name, in this case `cryptoexchangeconsole`.

 #### Reset Database
-Re-initializes the database with the original exchange data:
+Re-seeds the database with the original exchange data:
 ```bash
 dotnet run reset
 ```